saudrix/GenericAStar/README.md

 ### Getting started

-To ways you can start playing with GA*:
+Two ways you can start playing with GA*:

 - Clone the repository and execute the demo folder
 - Clone the repository and launch the interactive **Jupyter **:telescope: file.